 We all love a wine or two and time on the couch watching a good film.
-So what if you combined the two and watched a wine film while tucking into a glass of your favourite vino.
+So what if you combined the two and watched some wine films while tucking into a glass of your favourite vino.
 That sounds like a good time to us so we’ve shared our top 5 wine films, paired with a wine variety and food that matches the living room vibe.

 Like a cabernet sauvignon which has been blended with a touch of merlot, Sideways is a slap stick comedy combined with some self-questioning drama.
-The movie is about two friends in their forties – Jack and Miles – who embark on a week-long road trip through the vineyards of Southern California.
+This is one of the most well known wine films around.
+It is about two friends in their forties – Jack and Miles – who embark on a week-long road trip through the vineyards of Southern California.
 The two couldn’t be an odder couple.
 Jack is an over-sexed charmer; Miles is a sad-sack worrier.
 Jack is looking for his “last taste of freedom” before he ties the knot; Miles just wants to taste perfection in a bottle.
 Jack is fine with cheap Merlot; Miles pines for the elusive, perfect Pinot.
 Indeed, the only thing they seem to share in common is the same heady mix of failed ambitions and fading youth.
 And yet, as they make their way up the coast, Miles and Jack soon find themselves drowning in wine and women.
 Both men careen dangerously and comically toward mid-life crises.

 Wine – It would be rude not to have a Californian Pinot Noir!